Language & Life

 The goal of this website is to help me make sense of the things that I have spent much of my life thinking about, professionally and personally.
 "How can I know what I think until I see what I say?" as someone once wrote.

-Another consequence of LLMs (in conjunction with other technologies such as voice-typing and automated voice generation) is that the distinction between literacy and its educational 'poor cousin' oracy is becoming blurred.
-The risk is that people read less effectively, whilst speaking/typing/copying/pasting more rapidly, causing a potential decline in quality, accuracy and understanding.
+Another impactful consequence of LLMs (in conjunction with the extraordinary pace of evolution in voice AI such as voice-typing and automated voice generation) is that the distinction between literacy and its educational 'poor cousin' oracy is becoming blurred.
+The opportunities are great, but the risk is that people are reading less (or at least less patiently and less diligently), whilst speaking / typing / copying / pasting more rapidly, causing a potential decline in quality, accuracy and understanding.

 In education, our curriculum, assessment and teacher-training methods are terribly slow in adapting to these evolving aspects of our culture.
 This puts pressure on teachers to figure things out for themselves and to experiment.
 Some are resistant to change.
 Others embrace generative AI, not only to produce/adapt learning materials, but also to support the assessment of their pupils' needs and their output.
 But meaningful and equitable progress in the profession of teaching is hampered when the institutional systems of learning and assessment show no signs of evolving to accommodate the ways in which the world is changing.

 Like any new technology, the worthy and aspirational goals of generative AI will be shaped, and potentially corrupted, by the demands of those investing in it.
 Or by those influencing its application in everyday life.
 For all the reasons above, leaders in all walks of life (especially in education) have a responsibility.
-That is: to provide adequate quality assurance processes and governance structures for the effective and ethical use of AI in the areas over which we have influence.
+We must provide adequate quality assurance processes and governance structures for the effective and ethical use of AI in the areas over which we have influence.

 It seems likely that those with strong traditional literacy skills (including critical thinking) are more likely to thrive in an LLM world, and vice versa.
 So it is more important than ever that we do not fail our young people in these aspects of their education.
-Going further, to monitor the unintended consequences of AI, we must ensure that critical thinking and oral assessment are applied wherever and whenever we encourage the use of AI in the classroom.
+Going further, to monitor the unintended consequences of AI, we must ensure that new channels and tools for oral presentation and assessment are developed and applied wherever and whenever we encourage the use of AI in the classroom and in the assessment process.
+Oral assessment may become the most reliable way to assess students' understanding and the integrity of their learning capacity.

 Technology evolution is awesome.
 It can enlighten and empower, but it can also obscure, deceive and exclude.
 The authorial identity, reliability and integrity of what is published now seems more fragile and fluid than it did when I was young.
 Levels of trust in previously respected media brands (e.g. broadcasters and newspapers) seem to be declining, especially amongst the young.

 Mistrust arises not necessarily because we are better informed.
 Nor is it because we are thinking more critically.
-It has more to do with the sheer volume of competing sources of stimuli.
-Unable to cope with the overwhelming number of options and opinions, we welcome the diversions created by clever and attractive design and/or by manipulative algorithms which feed our preferences.
-This occurs even if we suspect that our behaviour is becoming compulsive or addictive, or that our biases (conscious or unconscious) are being cynically exploited.
+It has more to do with the sheer volume of competing sources of human stimuli, peer-pressure and FOMO, whether these stimuli are for our education, recreation or other forms of consumption.
+This is one of the themes in Johann Hari's thought-provoking book Stolen Focus (2022).
+Unable to cope with the overwhelming number of choices, we welcome the diversions created by clever and attractive design and/or by manipulative algorithms which shape and feed our preferences.
+This occurs even if we suspect that our behaviour is becoming compulsive or addictive, or that our biases (conscious or unconscious) are being cynically exploited and compounded.
+This is partly what David Courtwright has described as 'limbic capitalism' in his 2019 book The Age of Addiction - How Bad Habits Became Big Business.

 Enough doom and gloom.
-I'm more optimistic than the last two paragraphs might suggest, and as I move towards a more reflective stage in my career, I hope to make at least a tiny contribution to a more coherent, stable and equitable world.
+I'm more optimistic than the last three paragraphs might suggest.
+As I move towards a more reflective stage in my career, I hope to make at least a tiny contribution to a more coherent, stable and equitable world.

 If you feel that we might usefully share ideas or collaborate in some way, please don't be shy about reaching out.
 Send me an email or connect via LinkedIn, indicating that you've looked at this site.